MODERN SLAVERY ACT STATEMENT

 In the event a report is received, we will act immediately and resolutely.
 This can include working with suppliers to remedy any breaches, but also instantly terminating contracts and reporting to law enforcement and other bodies as appropriate.

 We routinely remind our staff (and where appropriate, suppliers) of their obligations under our Code of Conduct and Legal & Compliance policies including adherence to section 54 of the Modern Slavery Act.

 The overall sponsor for this programme is Colin Wilson, our EMEA Chief Executive.
 The leadership at Cushman & Wakefield tasked the Legal, Risk & Compliance team to monitor compliance with our policies in this area.

-This statement (made on behalf of all of Cushman & Wakefield’s entities/subsidiaries with business interests in the United Kingdom) on slavery and human trafficking is made pursuant to section 54 of the Modern Slavery Act 2015.
+This statement (made on behalf of all of Cushman & Wakefield’s entities/subsidiaries with business interests in the United Kingdom, including Cushman & Wakefield Debenham Tie Leung Limited, C & W (U.K.) LLP and C & W Management Services LLP) on slavery and human trafficking is made pursuant to section 54 of the Modern Slavery Act 2015.